infobloxopen/bloxone-azure-templates/README.md

     Routing Traffic: Useful for scenarios where the VM needs to route traffic between different subnets or networks

 Configuration
     Enabling IP Forwarding: You can enable IP forwarding at the NIC level in Azure.
-This requires configuring the VM's network interface to allow traffic forwarding
+This requires configuring the VM's network interface to allow traffic forwarding.

     Operating System Configuration: You might need to enable IP forwarding within the VM's operating system to ensure it can forward traffic between private IP addresses assigned to Azure network interfaces

 Impact